Categorical Symmetry of the Standard Model from Gravitational Anomaly: Introduction and Summary

 In this work, we show that a noninvertible counterpart of certain kinds of mixed-gravitational anomalous symmetry still survives in gravitational backgrounds.
 Below are some strategies, steps, and interpretations that we will take to achieve that goal.

 \begin{enumerate}

-\item We will follow the following general idea about the trade-off between anomalies and noninvertability of symmetries.
+\item We will {flourish} further the general idea about the trade-off between anomalies and noninvertability of symmetries.
 A presence of anomaly of a global $p$-form symmetry in a $d$-dimensional QFT implies that the na\"ive (i.e. classically defined) extended charge operators of dimension $d-p-1$ are no longer topological\footnote{In general, to capture the full anomaly one may need to consider networks of the charge operators and the deformations involving the moves of the network.
 This, in particular, will be relevant for the construction in Sec. \ref{sec:Z4-grav}.} or require some additional noncanonical choice to be unambiguously defined.
 However, one can consider modifying the charge operator by introducing a $(d-p-1)$-dimensional topological quantum field theory (TQFT, typically we mean noninvertible TQFT) supported on its worldvolume and coupled in a nontrivial way to bulk fields.
-If the TQFT itself has anomaly, its partition function may also change when the charge operator is deformed, or it may also require some noncanonical choice to be made.
-It then can happen that such a pathology of the TQFT cancel the pathology of the na\"ive charge operator and together they will form a well-defined topological defect.
+If the TQFT itself has an anomaly, its partition function may also change when the charge operator is deformed, or it may also require some noncanonical choice to be made.
+It then can happen that such a pathology of the TQFT cancels the pathology of the na\"ive charge operator and together they will form a well-defined topological defect.
 However, for a TQFT to have an anomaly, it must be noninvertible.
 Therefore the new topological effects will be noninvertible as well.
 A version of such construction was in particular initiated in \cite{Choi2205.05086:2022jqy,Cordova2205.06243:2022ieu}.

-\item There are two types of anomalies involving $\U(1)$ global symmetry in 4d: \begin{enumerate} \item Pure $\U(1)$ anomaly, with the corresponding anomaly 4d polynomial term
+\item There are two types of anomalies involving $\U(1)$ global symmetry in 4d: \begin{enumerate} \item Pure $\U(1)$ anomaly, with the following corresponding term in the degree 6 anomaly polynomial

-where $F=\dd A$ is the field strength of the corresponding $\U(1)$ gauge field $A$ and $c_1\equiv F/(2\pi)$ is the Chern-Weil represntative of the first Chern class of the $\U(1)$ principle bundle.
+where $F=\dd A$ is the field strength 2-form of the corresponding 1-form $\U(1)$ gauge field $A$ and $c_1\equiv F/(2\pi)$ is the Chern-Weil representative of the first Chern class of the $\U(1)$ principle bundle.
+The wedge product $\wedge$ is implicit.
 This anomaly implies that the $\U(1)$ symmetry current 1-form $j$ is not conserved in a general background gauge field configuration: